-Dust mites are really everywhere, but they especially like warm, humid environments, feeding on dead skin cells in bedding, carpets, and upholstery.
+Dust mites are really everywhere, but they especially like warm, humid environments.
+They feed on dead skin cells in bedding, carpets, and upholstery.
 Despite their size, they really impact your health, triggering allergies and asthma symptoms due to the proteins in their waste.
 Most people who are allergic are allergic to dust mites.
 Because of their small size and ability to hide in nooks and crannies, dust mites are challenging to get rid of.
 So, here's the question: Can Your Dryer Wipe Out Dust Mites?

 Key Insights About Dust Mites:

-• Found in beds, carpets, and laundry
+- Found in beds, carpets, and upholstery, and yes, even pj's

-• Thrive in warm, humid environments
+- Thrive in warm, humid environments

 Dust mites are resilient but vulnerable to high temperatures.
 Prolonged exposure to intense heat is one of the most effective ways to eliminate them.